Rhaune Laslett

-Rhaune Laslett (15 November 1919 – 28 April 2002) was a community activist and the principal organiser of the Notting Hill Fayre or Festival, that evolved into the Notting Hill Carnival.
+Rhaune Laslett (15 November 1919 – 28 April 2002) was an English community activist and the principal organiser of the Notting Hill Fayre or Festival, that evolved into the Notting Hill Carnival.

 Biography

 Rhaune Laslett was born Freda Pulverness in Stepney in the East End of London.
 Her mother Jennie was the daughter of Harris and Betsy Noskovitch.
 Her father was Abraham Pulverness.
 Laslett often claimed that she was of Native American heritage.

 With the name Frederica R.A.J.
 Pulvernes or Gibbons, she married Terence A. Laslett in 1947 and was later divorced.
-In 1960 she was a matron of the Pixie Hollow home in Grove Road, Ramsgate, Kent.
-At the trial, she was acquitted of the main charges but, because of her record, she was sentenced to nine months in prison.

 Laslett became president of the London Free School, organised by a coalition of local activists, including some emerging underground artists of the area, particularly John "Hoppy" Hopkins.
 The aims of the school were "to promote cooperation and understanding between people of various races and creeds through education and through working together".
-John Michell and Michael X provided 26 Powis Terrace as a base and the idea was born of a free festival, which became the Notting Hill Carnival.
+John Michell and Michael X provided 26 Powis Terrace as a base and the idea was born of a free fayre or festival, which became the Notting Hill Carnival.

 She set up the Children's Play Group at 34 Tavistock Crescent that was visited on 15 May 1966 by Muhammad Ali prior to his fight against Henry Cooper.

-She became president of the London Free School, organised by a coalition of local activists, including some emerging underground artists of the area, particularly John "Hoppy" Hopkins.
-The aims of the school were "to promote cooperation and understanding between people of various races and creeds through education and through working together".
-John Michell and Michael X provided 26 Powis Terrace as a base and the idea was born of a free fayre or festival, which became the Notting Hill Carnival.

-In 1968 she married James O'Brien in London.
+In 1968, she married James O'Brien in London.